FINANCIAL AID & ENROLLMENT

 Financial Consequences of Withdrawal

 Mary withdrew after allowable tuition adjustment period (no tuition adjustment after 4th week).
+Mary's Otis institutional aid is canceled because she withdrew prior to completing 8 weeks.
 She is responsible for the full amount of tuition charges/fees minus earned aid.
 The outstanding balance has to be paid at the time of withdraw.

 STUDENT FINANCIAL SERVICES CODE OF CONDUCT